antmelekhin/ansible-role-postgres-exporter/README.md

 Requirements
 ------------

-- Supported version of Ansible: 2.12 and highter.
+- Supported version of Ansible: 2.12 and higher.
+Systems with Python versions below than 3.7 are not compatible with ansible-core 2.17 (see [ansible/ansible#83357](https://github.com/ansible/ansible/issues/83357#issuecomment-2150254754)).
 - `gnu-tar` on Mac as deployer host (`brew install gnu-tar`).
 - `pywinrm` is a python library for connection Ansible to Windows hosts via [WinRM](https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html).
 - `passlib` on a deployer host when using the basic authentication feature (`python3 -m pip install passlib[bcrypt]`).